bergur/pg-parameterize/README.md

  }
  ```

-## tuple(array,ordinal)
+## tuple(array, makeOrdinal)
-This functions creates a tuples of ? or $1, $2 from a array of values depending on if the ordinal parameter is set or not.
+This functions creates a tuples of ? or $1, $2 from a array of values depending on if the makeOrdinal parameter is set or not.

 ```
 const arr = [